Chilean Food: 25 Most Popular Dishes in Chile

 This is a seasonal cake usually prepared for Christmas.
-Pan de Pascua means “Easter Bread”, which comes from the fact that Christmas is often (and mistakenly) called “La Pascua” in Chile, instead of “Navidad”.
-Pan de Pascua takes its roots from the Italian panettone and the German stollen, both brought by immigrants.
+Pan de Pascua means “Easter Bread”, which comes from the fact that Christmas is often (and mistakenly) called “La Pascua” in Chile, Pan de Pascua takes its roots from the Italian panettone and the German stollen, both brought to Chile by immigrants.

 Here, these two specialties eventually evolved into a thick, rich, heavy cake full of nuts, sweet spices, and dried fruit, with a little bit of brandy or rum.

 The cake, which can get a bit dry after a couple of days, is usually served with a typical Holidays drink called Cola de mono (literally “monkey’s tail”), a sweet cocktail made with coffee and milk.
-Cheers!
+Happy holidays!!